 - 1 (14-1/2-ounce) can whole tomatoes, do not drain

 Preparation – Heat and lightly saute the crumbles, garlic, and onion in a large saucepan with olive oil.
 When heated through and the onions are slightly soft, add beans, tomatoes, chili powder, sugar, and cumin.
 Mix well, mashing tomatoes.
 Simmer uncovered for 30 minutes.
 Add salt and pepper to taste, if desired.

 Serve with sharp shredded Pinconning Cheese on top for garnish.
-Goes great with Jiffy Mix cornbread.
+This Michigan ingredient food goes great with Jiffy Mix cornbread.

 8 to 10 servings

 - Michigan Food – Gibby’s Fries – A Summer Tradition